Population Health Fellowship – North East and Yorkshire

 Applications are invited for the position of Fellow in Population Health, funded by Health Education England.

-Four fellowships are available across the North East and Yorkshire in four different host organisations.
+Three fellowships are available across the North East and Yorkshire in three different host organisations.

 Targeted at early to mid-career registered healthcare professionals providing NHS services, as well as wider NHS staff with population health responsibilities, and public sector roles relevant to population health with a leadership responsibility.

 About population health

 The NHS Long-Term Plan places significant emphasis on population health and Health Education England’s Future Doctor programme has identified population health as a core theme.
 Additionally, the COVID-19 pandemic has further highlighted the importance of population health and health inequalities.
 Contemporary healthcare is now focused on optimising patient outcomes and reducing health inequalities at population level, and therefore healthcare professionals] across all of healthcare require skills in population health to achieve this.